rotki/rotki/docs/contribute.rst

-Rotkehlchen Contribution Guide
+Rotki Contribution Guide
 ##############################

-Rotkehlchen is an opensource project so help is really appreciated.
+Rotki is an opensource project so help is really appreciated.

 Bug Reporting
 =============